Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>   The system administrator registers a store, specifying the designation, location and its local manager.

 **From the client clarifications:**

 > **Question:** Does a store designation have to be detailed?
 If so, will the system administrator have to register the name, email, phone number or anything else?
->
-> **Answer:**

-> **Question:** Does the location of a store have to be detailed as well?
+Does the location of a store have to be detailed as well?
 If yes, will the system administrator have to record the address, postcode or something else?
+To register the store manager, does the system administrator only register the manager's name?
+If not, will the system administrator have to register the manager as if he were an employee (except the agent he is assigned to)?
 >
-> **Answer:**

-> **Question:**
+> **Answer:** When registering a store, the System Administrator should introduce the following information: an ID, a designation/name, a location, a local manager, a phone number and an e-mail address.
+The ID is an integer number.
+An example of the store location is: 71 ST. NICHOLAS DRIVE, NORTH POLE, FAIRBANKS NORTH STAR, AK, 99705.
+An example phone number is (907) 488-6419.

+> **Question:** Could you please share how will the designation of new stores be made, is there a pattern perhaps?
 >
-> **Answer:**

-> **Question:**
+> **Answer:** There is no pattern.
+The System Administrator can introduce any designation/name.
+The designation/name should have at most forty characters.

+> **Question:** When a System Administrator (admin) makes a request to register a new employee or a new network branch (or any other alteration), does the System ask for the admin credentials (login, password)?
 >
-> **Answer:**
+> **Answer:** The System Administrator should be logged in the application.

 ### 1.3.
 Acceptance Criteria

+* **AC1:** The System Administrator must be logged in the application.
+* **AC2:** The Credentials of the Store must be valid.
-* **AC1:** All required fiels must be filled in.
+* **AC3:** All required fields must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.

 ### 1.4.
 Found out Dependencies